 As far as citrus is concerned, Meyer Lemons are at the top of my list of favorites.
-Unfortunately due to a short shelf-life and thin, easily damaged skin, it’s rare to find them outside areas where they're grown.
+Unfortunately, due to a short shelf-life and thin, easily-damaged skin, it's rare to find them outside areas where they're grown.
 Recently, the availability of these plump, golden beauties has broadened, showing up in supermarkets and Trader Joe's occasionally.
 Meyer lemons always add something extra, so be sure to pick some up when you happen upon some.

-As suspected, they were no longer there upon my next visit, so after I had my fair share Meyer Lemon on on pasta, spread on toast and in desserts, I decided to preserve my remaining lemons so I could make their fragrant floral aroma linger in my pantry for just a little bit longer.
+When I'm lucky enough to find them, after I have my fair share Meyer lemon on pasta, spread on toast and in desserts, I like to preserve my remaining lemons so I can make their fragrant, floral aroma linger in my pantry for just a little bit longer.

 - 4 Meyer Lemons